-Shareable quotes from experts on the future of jobs and jobs training
+Shareable quotes from experts on the future of online trust in the next decade

-Predictions from experts about the future of jobs and jobs training, from @pewresearch and @ImagineInternet.
+Predictions from experts about online trust in the next decade, from @pewresearch and @ImagineInternet.

-Predictions from experts about the online social climate in 2026, from @pewresearch and @ImagineInternet.
+Predictions from experts about online connectivity in the next decade, from @pewresearch and @ImagineInternet.

 The Internet of Things Connectivity Binge: What Are the Implications?